TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

    :alt: Result
    :width: 600px

-Clicking the Edit button will take you back to the :guilabel:`Select Branches` dialog from above.
+Clicking the Edit button or double click on the text "master" of your branch will take you back to the :guilabel:`Select Branches` dialog from above.

 Happy translating!